-Today, it continues to accommodate a great number of business professionals around the world.
+Accounting has been around since the beginning of the earliest forms of trade.
+And, through the years it has become a major field in the finance landscape.
+Today, it continues to employ millions of professionals around the world.
 Careers in accounting are flourishing due to the steady demand for its services.

 People have different takes on this and the answer depends upon what you want in life, really.
-Now that would be a totally different (and quite long) topic so let's not go into that.
+Now that would be a totally different (and long) topic so let's not go into that.
 We'll get into the hard facts instead.
-If you ask me, well, I'd say yes.
-I think accounting is a good career choice.
-And I'll tell you why.
+Short answer -- I'd say yes.
+I think accounting is an excellent choice, and a very promising one.
+I'll tell you why in 3 points.

 Accounting offers a stable rate of employment amidst economic fluctuations.
-Some professions take a beating when the economy dives.
+Other professions generally take a beating when the economy dives.
 But not accounting.

 Businesses need to keep track of their operations to be able to find ways to survive economic plunges.
 They need to report their earnings to the state and pay taxes, regardless of the economic situation.
 Managers need to regularly furnish monthly or quarterly reports to the board.
 Get the idea?